lurchmath/lde/docs/design-overview.md

    are read-write from the point of view of the UI.
 They are called "external" because, from the LDE's point of view, they come from elsewhere (the UI).
- * Every structure contains a key-value dictionary called *computed attributes,* which are read-only from the point of view of the UI, and are read-write from the point of view of the LDE.
-They are called "computed" because the LDE's job is to compute stuff, which it stores in these attributes.
- * These two dictionaries are disjoint.
-It is possible for a single key k to have one value in the one dictionary, and another value in the other dictionary.

 ## Document